Published 10th November 2019, updated 29th November 2020.

 “When thoughtful people with access to the same information reach very different conclusions from each other, we should be curious about why” - Julia Galef

-‘Speed Updating’ (a play on the term ‘speed dating’) involves participants getting matched with a person that disagrees with them about a topic for around 10 minutes (can be more or less depending on the question or time available).
+‘Speed Updating’ (a play on the term ‘speed dating’), also known as ‘Productive Disagreements’, involves participants getting matched with a person that disagrees with them about a topic for around 10 minutes (can be more or less depending on the question or time available).
 The goal is to find out the cause of the disagreement, and potentially “update” your position.
 This activity has been used with excellent reviews in EA UQ, EA ANU, and EA Christchurch.
 Then people move onto a different question, and a different conversation partner.

 This activity can be run many times with the same group, choosing different sets of questions each time.
 You may wish to theme each Speed Updating session to tackle different topics.
 Groups have run sessions on cause prioritisation, mental health, and ethics, but there could be an infinite number of themes.

 - Choose questions that you think will be accessible and not likely to be sensitive to all your attendees OR make questions optional, so people can choose to not discuss the question, for example, if they don’t know enough to answer or find the topic uncomfortable to talk about.

 - EA New Zealands long list of questions ranging over many topics - only select a few of these questions.